-Specific requirements for graduation: Social studies such as history, civics, government, economics, and sociology are basic to the understanding and solution of contemporary problems in the community, in the nation, and in the world.
+Specific requirements for graduation: Social studies such as history, civics, government, economics, and sociology are basic to the understanding and solution of contemporary problems in the community, nation, and the world.
 Three years of Social Studies are required.
 Students are required to take one year of U.S. History (9th-12th Grade).
 Students can take any two of the three U.S. History courses offered in any order.
 Students are required to take one year of World History (10th-12th Grade).
 Students can take any two of the three World History courses offered in any order.
-Students are also required to take Economics (11th or 12th Grade) and American Government (12th Grade).
+Students are required to take one year of to take are also required to take Economics (11th or 12th Grade) and American Government (12th Grade).